This delicious turkey amaranth meatball bake with cauliflower is gluten and dairy free, full of protein and veggie goodness.

 My serving suggestions for this dish include fresh parsley (or chives or coriander), avocado (which I add liberally to a great number of dishes I make, simply because it’s fantastic!) or a bit of grated cheese.

 Turkey Amaranth Meatball Bake with Cauliflower

-- 1/2 large cauliflower chopped into large florets
+- 1/2 large cauliflower florets only, roughly chopped

 - 3 large tomatoes finely chopped